Graduate Assistants - Information for Students

 Are you looking for a way to fund your education, connect with faculty and students, and immerse yourself in projects relevant to your degree?
 Consider becoming a graduate assistant.
 A graduate assistantship serves as on-campus employment for full-time graduate students.
 An assistantship provides an excellent opportunity to connect with professionals in your field and enhance your intellectual and professional development as a whole.

 Beyond being a valuable life experience, an assistantship is a fantastic way to finance your education!
-Your stipend (salary) as a GA for the 2013-2014 academic year is $10,000 for 20 hours work per week during the academic year.
-In addition, both full-and part-time graduate assistants are eligible for partial tuition remission.
-The University will pay for up to eight credits of graduate tuition cost per semester (fall and spring) for a full-time GA (20 hours/week) and up to 6 credits of graduate tuition cost per semester for a part-time GA (10 or 15 hours/week).
+Your stipend (salary) as a GA for the 2016-2017 academic year is $9250 for a full-time 20 hour/week GA and $4625 for a part-time 10 hour/week GA. .
+Both full-and part-time graduate assistants are eligible for partial tuition remission.
+The University will pay for up to eight credits of graduate tuition cost per semester at the standard rate of $368.66 (fall and spring) for a full-time GA (20 hours/week) and up to 6 credits of graduate tuition cost per semester for a part-time GA (10 hours/week).
+Doctoral credits are paid at the standard doctoral rate of $578.11.
 Students are responsible for all student fees assessed.
 All graduate assistants, both international and U.S. citizens, qualify for in-state tuition rates.
-Click on the links below to learn more about this wonderful opportunity!

 Applying for Graduate Assistantships